Vegan Stuffed Mushrooms

 - Choose mushrooms that are as firm and fresh as possible.
 Don’t use mushrooms that have bruising or are starting to get soft.

-- For gluten-free vegan stuffed mushrooms, or just to make it “meatier,” swap out the breadcrumbs for equal amounts of TVP.
+- For gluten-free, vegan stuffed mushrooms, or just to make them “meatier,” swap out the breadcrumbs for an equal amount of TVP.

 - For a full list of substitutions, see the ingredients and substitutions section of the post.